 At the time, I was still dealing with the same digestive issues I had since college.
 I never talked about it with anyone else, and I was not taking any medication for it either.
 I was still working out and exercising very frequently (at least five times a week), but had not been able to shake those digestive issues and the extra weight I put on in college.
 It was time to put this newfound knowledge to work, using myself as my first test subject.
 Gone were the simple carbohydrates: the pastas, the breads, the white rice, etc. I did away with dairy (although I was never too fond of it and rarely consumed it to begin with).
 I began replacing simple sugar with honey and pure maple syrup (used sparingly).
 I began to consume more greens, vegetables, and whole foods.
 I eliminated all processed foods.
 I stopped buying conventionally raised produce and meats, and transitioned to organic and locally raised foods.
 I began preparing all sauces and condiments from scratch, so I knew exactly what was going into the dishes I was preparing.

 Lo and behold, things began to change.
 Over about a 6-month span of consistently sticking to these habits and fine-tuning them as I learned more, I was able to drop twenty pounds!
 The digestive issues I was experiencing for the better part of six years were gone within the first 2-3 weeks!
 I was simultaneously relieved and shocked.
 I knew food could have an effect on overall body composition, but I did not realize the effect it had on my gut and the way I felt day to day.
-It was truly life-changing for me, and all I had to do change was one aspect of my life.
+It was truly life-changing for me, and all I had to do was change one aspect of my life.
 I had full control over the food I ate and what went into it, and that made all the difference.
 That is when I decided to write this program, and share not only the knowledge I’ve learned (and continue to learn), but provide practical, useful recipes and tips that you can incorporate into your life.

 through listening and communicating with patients is of utmost importance.